 - investment in skills

 - initiatives on workforce resilience

 - industry routes to attract new employees and talent

 - development of the skills needed to ensure increasing customer service delivery expectations are met

 UK Model Distribution Safety Rules

-Please ensure you check with the member’s own safety rules before carrying out any work activity on their network.
+Please ensure that you check with the Distribution Network Operator’s or Distribution System Operator’s own rules before carrying out any work activity on their network.

 We work to maintain and improve the industry’s safety record – learning from the past to ensure our members are equipped for the future.

 The electricity industry has adopted a series of occupational health and wellbeing commitments designed to increase awareness of occupational health risks and outline the approaches to the successful management of those risks.